nick-testing/SDL_eventhandling/README.md

 ### Build
   - Tested on g++ ver.
 11.4.0 with SDL ver.
 2.0.20
-  - 'clone` the repository and run make
+  - `git clone` the repository and run make
-  - Run the program with './game.out'
+  - Run the program with `/game.out`